ghosthamlet/stressgrid/README.md

     $ cd generator
     $ ./packer.sh

+# Launching EC2 instances for generator and coordinator

 When launching coordinator and generator instances, you will need to pass the corresponding configuration using [EC2 user data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html).
+If you are using our Terraform script, it will set this up for you.

 Example for the coordinator: